Instance-JS/Instance/docs/proofs/A-Foundational-Theory-of-Everything.md

 **But this doesn't happen.** At a sufficient distance from a black hole, its gravitational attraction is no different from a star of the same mass.
 Black holes have **finite mass**, not infinite mass.

 **The Universal Principle (Axiom of Regularity, AR):**
-*Whenever a physical theory predicts a true mathematical infinity (not merely a large finite number), this constitutes proof that the model has exceeded its domain of validity and must be replaced by a more complete theory.*
+*Whenever a physical theory predicts a mathematical infinity (or as-infinity), this constitutes proof that the model has exceeded its domain of validity and must be replaced by a more complete theory.*

 **Key Insight:** The infinity isn't just mathematically problematic—it's **physically falsifiable**.
 If singularities were truly infinite density, we would observe infinite gravitational effects throughout spacetime.
 We don't.
 Therefore, the infinite density prediction proves GR is incomplete.